sniperliu/blog.lambdaliu.com/resources/templates/md/posts/2016-03-21-ansible-docker-digitalocean-final.md

 {:title "When Ansible & Docker in Digital Ocean - Final" :layout :post
- :tags ["docker" "git" "hook" "digital ocean" "cloud computing"]}
+ :tags ["docker" "git" "hook" "digitalocean" "cloud"]}

 Finally we got our infrastructure ready!
 Make sure you have setup the deploy user's ssh in ~/.ssh/config.